akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/PNPLA4-means.png">
 </p>

 The case of PNPLA4 provides a good example of the difference between transcript level and gene level differential expression.
-Note that PNPLA4's gene ID, MSTRP.63, *is* listed in our statistically significant ```gene_results``` table, but is *not* in the ```transcript_results``` table (though it does appear in the top 20).
+Note that PNPLA4's gene ID, MSTRP.63, *is* listed in our statistically significant ```results_genes``` table, but is *not* in the ```results_transcripts``` table (though it does appear in the top 20).
 Essentially, this means that all isoforms of PNPLA4 in our data were statistically found - as a group - to be differentially expressed, but the individual transcript of NM_001142389 was not.
 From inspecting our boxplot of NM_001142389, this makes some sense; there is a tremendous amount of variation in females, to the extent that for this transcript nearly all of the data for the males is encompassed in the space just between the first quartile and the median for the females.
 This can make it difficult to conclude if there really is a significant difference.
 On the gene level, however, PNPLA4 appears to be more highly expressed in three out of the five distinct isoforms.

 It's also worth noting that the gene ID for ATP6AP2, MSTRP.240, just *barely* missed the cutoff of q < 0.05 on the gene level.
 In my opinion, this - paired with also narrowly missing the cutoff on the transcript level - enables an argument to be made for our data showing ATP6AP2 to be differentially expressed.